-The good news is that you can take this head on and devise a plan to overcome this ‘lack of willpower” in regards to your exercise, diet and wellbeing.
-Use willpower to your advantage by building mental toughness at the right times.
+It’s common to feel this way after a busy day, even though you might not have done anything physical.
+The good news is that you can take this head on and devise plans of attack to help overcome this ‘lack of willpower” in regards to your exercise, diet, and wellbeing.
+Instead, use willpower to your advantage by building mental resilience at the right times.

 2. I do a nightly mind check

-Before you close your eyes, run through in your mind what the next day brings, what do you want to do? what’s on for the family?
+Before you close your eyes, run through in your mind what the next day brings.
+What do you want to do?
+What’s on for the family?
 Set your workout clothes next to your bed so it’s one less decision in the morning.

 Have the evening meal in mind from the meal plan you made at the start of the week with the ingredients already in the fridge that you bought from your weekly shop.
 Know what things you want to tackle first (see above).
 Plan, plan, plan!

-It is hard to make any good decision if your mind is not clear and a clear mind comes from a healthy body (and happy tummy).
+It is hard to make any good decision if your mind isn’t clear and a clear mind comes from a healthy body (and happy tummy).
 Take healthy snacks to work or carry them in your handbag to counteract the times you are feeling depleted and need to decide on something that maybe requires you to think beyond your decision threshold!

 A balanced body comes from balanced eating and a balanced mind.
-If you charge yourself up on coffee or sugar and rely on this to get you through the day then you’re probably facing burnout.
+If you charge yourself up on coffee or sugar and rely on this to get you through the day then you’re probably facing burnout

 5. Don’t over think everything man (I’m working on this one)!

 It’s easier just to do things than think about them too much.
-More often than not, we spend so much damn time to and froing whether we should do something we know we should be doing, when in the end it could have already been done.
+More often than not, we spend so much damn time to and froing whether we should do something we know we should be doing when in the end it could have already been done.
 If this is not the definition of crazy then it certainly will make us feel like it!

 Does this ring true to you?
-Have you found your willpower starts to putt putt putt in the afternoons?
+Have you found your willpower starts to putt putt putt in the afternoons?Naked Habits Ebook